 - Victims of Human Rights Abuses by Transnational Companies (commissioned by Oxfam and UK Amnesty Intl, London, 5 Sep 2011), 27 pp

-- Costs and Funding of Collective Actions: Realities and Possibilities (commissioned by the European Consumers' Organisation (BEUC), Brussels, Feb 2011), vii + 133 pp
+- Costs and Funding of Collective Actions: Realities and Possibilities [PDF 603KB] (commissioned by the European Consumers' Organisation (BEUC), Brussels, Feb 2011), vii + 133 pp

 - Draft Rules of Court for Collective Proceedings (co-author, as a member of a working group commissioned by the Ministry of Justice, draft rules released Feb 2010)

 - Reform of Collective Redress in England and Wales: A Perspective of Need (Report submitted to the Civil Justice Council of England and Wales, February 2008), ix + 163 pp

 - Competition Law Cases under the Opt-out Regimes of Australia, Canada and Portugal (Report submitted to the Department for Business, Enterprise and Regulatory Reform, October 2008), ix + 76 pp

 - Improving Access to Justice Through Collective Actions: Developing a More Efficient and Effective Procedure for Collective Actions': Final Report'(A Series of Recommendations to the Lord Chancellor, November 2008), 488 pp (co-author of Report).